hiyuantang/AC215_3H2B/README.md

       - `cd /app`
       - `gcloud compute os-login ssh-keys add --key-file=/secrets/ssh-key-deployment.pub`
       - From the output of the above command keep note of the username, for example: `sa_100110341521630214262`.
 Replace the corresponding variable in `inventory.yml`.
+- Other Setup:
+   - To shorten deployment time and save on budget, some steps are required before deployment for the current setup but could eventually be integrated into the deployment process:
+      - You must obtain the Endpoint ID of the fine-tuned Gemini model beforehand and replace the corresponding variable `MODEL_ENDPOINT` in `src/api-service/api/utils/llm_utils.py` before pushing the image to DockerHub.
+      - You must perform chunking and embedding for recursive splitting in the `llm-rag` container before pushing the image to DockerHub, as the deployment Ansible playbook will only handle the loading step.

+- Deployment instructions:
    - Option 1: Deploy to a Virtual Machine:
       - Build and Push Docker Containers to DockerHub: `ansible-playbook deploy-docker-images.yml -i inventory.yml`
       - Create Compute Instance (VM) Server in GCP: `ansible-playbook deploy-create-instance.yml -i inventory.yml --extra-vars cluster_state=present`